Cobblestone Farm

 To make rendering quicker use ground pork fat but you can also just chop up pork fat.

-I sometimes use my food processor to chop the fat which is easier if it is still slightly frozen.
+I have used my food processor to chop the fat which is easier if it is still slightly frozen.

 INSTANT POT

-• Put ground fat into Instant Pot - don’t go above the max fill line.
+• Put ground or chopped fat into Instant Pot - don’t go above the max fill line.

 • Add 1/4 cup cold water